sendsmaily/smaily-woocommerce-plugin/readme.txt

 = Usage =

-1. Go to WooCommerce -> Smaily email marketing and automation
+1. Open Smaily settings from admin menu sidepanel.
 2. Insert your Smaily API authentication information to get started.
+3. Next, click validate API information.
-3. Select if you want to use Cron for contact synchronization between WooCommerce and Smaily
+4. Select if you want to use cron for contact synchronization between WooCommerce and Smaily
-4. Next, click validate API information.
 5. Select your autoresponder and fields you want to synchronize
+6. Select if you want to use cron for abandoned cart remainder emails.
+7. Select autoresponder for abandoned cart, fields to zynchronize and delay settings.
-6. Click Save Changes
+8. Click Save Changes
-7. If you want to use Smaily Widget please fill out settings page before using.
+9. If you want to use Smaily Widget please fill out settings page before using.
-8. Cron is set up to synchronize contacts daily.
+10. Cron is set up to synchronize contacts daily.
 To view and manage cron settings use Cron plugins for example "WP Crontrol".
-9. That's it, your WooCommerce store is now integrated with Smaily Plugin!
+11. That's it, your WooCommerce store is now integrated with Smaily Plugin!

 == Frequently Asked Questions ==